Xfer Records released Serum a little over a year ago, and it has made quite an impact.

 There is a lot more to Serum so go check out the free demo and see how you like.

-The full version costs $189 USD at Xfer Records.
+The full version costs $189 USD at Xfer Records and from distributor ADSR Sounds.
 Not the cheapest synth around, but well worth the price if you ask me.
 You can also get Serum at Splice’s Rent-to-Own platform for just $9.99 USD/month.